Many or all companies we feature compensate us. Compensation and editorial

 • Storage discount: Suspend certain coverages when you aren’t using your RV.
 You can save an average of 53% off your premium.

-National General offers auto, home, and health insurance.
-One of its auto insurance products is its RV insurance.
+National General offers home, health, and auto insurance, which includes RV insurance.
 The company offers a variety of coverages that go beyond the basics.
-However, where National General really stands out is through its support for its customers.
+National General stands out through its support for its customers.

-You can receive a quote, and if you’re not ready to finalize your application, you can come back at a later date and retrieve your saved quote.
+You can request a quote, and if you’re not ready to finalize your application, you can return later and retrieve your saved quote.

 Coverage is available for Class A motorhomes, Class B motorhomes, Class C motorhomes, Airstreams, travel trailers, fifth-wheel trailers, and others.